Constitution of Indonesia: Chapter XIV: National economy and social welfare

 States that major means of production are to be controlled by the state.
 Also states that the state takes care of the poor.

 Chapter XV: National flag, language, emblem, and anthem

 Specifies the flag, official language, coat of arms, and national anthem of Indonesia.

 Chapter XVI: Constitutional amendment

 Lays down the procedures for proposing changes and amending the Constitution.
 Two-thirds of the members of the People's Consultative Assembly must be present: any proposed amendment requires a simple majority of the entire People's Consultative Assembly membership.
 The form of the unitary state cannot be changed.

 Transitional provisions

 States that laws and bodies continue to exist until new ones are specified in this constitution.
 Calls for the establishment of a Constitutional court before 17 August 2003.

 Additional provisions

-Tasks the People's Consultative Assembly with re-examining decrees passed by it and its predecessors for their validity to be determined in the 2003 general session.
+Tasks the People's Consultative Assembly with re-examining decrees it passes and its predecessors for their validity to be determined in the 2003 general session.